11.14.Creating contentWEB users (option 1)

 - The contentWEB user role dialog opens, where we select “Use the role defined in the provisioning job” option.
 As already mentioned above, in the provisioning job the Standard role is defined.

 - There will appear a “YES” command in the “Create contentWEB access” column, which means, that contentWEB users to all mailboxes of the server will be created at next provisioning running.
 Associate with role is “Inherited”, i.e. the (default) role defined on server level is inherited from the email archive provisioning job.

 - Now we search for our mailbox “edit.balazsy…”, and create contentWEB user for her as well.
 This user will have full permissions on all archive mailboxes of the tenant.
 These permissions are defined in role “Full_EAUser” from the first step, so we select it in the pop-up window.

 - Now we start the provisioning job, which will create our contentWEB users with the assigned roles (or we wait until it begins to run according to the provisioning scheduler).

 Now we go the Address book:

-What happens if you select Do not create contentWEB user from the context menu?
+What happens, if you select Do not create contentWEB user from the context menu?
 If formerly it was set to Automatically create contentWEB user, and the administrator changes these settings to Do not create contentWEB user, then the already existing contentWEB user will NOT be deleted.
-However, if new mailbox users are added on the Exchange server, they will NOT get contentWEB access rights on the mailbox archive.
+However, if new mailbox users will be added on the Exchange server, then they will not get contentWEB access rights on the mailbox archive.

 How to find Exchange groups/Exchange mailboxes with or without contentWEB users?
-In the Groups/Mailboxes tab unroll the Create contentWEB user dropdown list and select “Checked” to filter out all groups/mailboxes, for which contentWEB users will be/were created.
+In the Exchange groups/Exchange mailboxes section unroll the Create contentWEB user dropdown list, which is located at the right side of the address book’s page, and select “Checked” to filter out all groups/mailboxes, for which contentWEB users will be/were created.
 If you would like to find all groups/mailboxes without contentWEB users, select “Unchecked” from the list.